writetome51/open-array/README.md

 endsWith(values: any[]): boolean
     // returns true if this.data ends with exact sequence of values.

-matches(array): boolean
+matches(values: any[]): boolean
-    // returns true if this.data matches passed array exactly.
+    // returns true if this.data matches values exactly.
-    // will return false if this.data or passed array contains object.
+    // will return false if values contains object.

 // For the next 3 methods:
 // testFunction is a callback with same signature as callback passed to